theparadoxer02/pyrepo/README.md

-This is the Github Repo that i made for the automating the making of creating of github process .
+This is the Github Repo that i made for the automating the making of creating of Github repository .